mydobie/featureFlags/README.md

 ## Start the development server

-To start the development server, run `npm run start` in a terminal at the root of the project.
-This will start the application in development node and open the application in a browser.
+To start the development server with mocked data, run `npm run start:mock` in a terminal at the root of the project.
+If you want to run the application making real API calls, run `npm run start`.

+This will start the application in development mode and open the application in a browser.
 Note the application will not build if there are any linting errors.

 The application wil be available at [http://localhost:3000](http://localhost:3000) in a browser.

 If you need to change the port the application is running on, then change the `PORT` value in the `.env` file.
 This `PORT` value is only used for the development server and will not impact a production or production-like (like staging) environment.

-#### SASS warning
+#### Known warnings

-If, while starting up the development server, you may get a `Node Sass could not find a binding for your current environment` error.
-This is caused that the SASS compiler wasn't downloaded for your node version and OS.
-Just run `npm run d` to ensure that the correct version of the compiler is downloaded.

-## Tests
+While starting up the development server, some known warnings or errors may be displayed.
+Please see the `Build/Known warnings` section below.

+### Run tests

 To run the tests, run `npm run test` in a terminal the root of the project.
 This will run all of the tests in the `src/__tests__` directory.